Salt, wind and sixty-year-old roofs

 Encapsulation against removal: the practical comparison

 Removal means controlled stripping, hazardous-waste disposal, access scaffolding, a replacement roof and disruption to everything underneath while it happens.
 Encapsulation keeps the existing sheets, cleans and prepares them under controlled conditions, repairs fixings and minor defects, then seals the whole surface with a coating system that binds fibres and restores weatherproofing.
-For coastal buildings in Plymouth the coating also does something removal cannot: it gives the old cement a sacrificial surface that takes the salt and UV instead of the sheet itself.
+For coastal buildings in Plymouth, the coating also does something removal cannot: it gives the old cement a sacrificial surface that takes the salt and UV instead of the sheet itself.
 Where the roof is sound, the cost difference in favour of encapsulation is usually large, and the building keeps trading throughout the works.

 The cases where we will tell you to remove instead

-Honesty matters more than winning work.
+We won’t take on work that isn’t right for your building.
 Encapsulation is only right where the sheets are fundamentally sound.
 We will recommend removal, and decline to coat, where:

 - Sheets are extensively cracked, holed or broken by impact or storm damage